Please ensure Javascript is enabled for purposes of website accessibility Leucine Before or After Workout? - Advanced Molecular Labs

 science nutrition <strong>blog</strong>

-One of the more well-characterized muscle-building supplements is the branched-chain amino acid leucine, which has clearly been shown to inhibit muscle protein breakdown while simultaneously increasing the rate of muscle protein synthesis, ultimately promoting substantial muscle growth.1 Leucine consumption promotes muscle protein accumulation and muscle growth by activating the extremely important nutrient-sensing molecule mTOR, which directly turns off muscle protein degradation while activating muscle protein synthesis.
-Several studies have shown mTOR activation by leucine intake specifically during and after resistance exercise.2,3
+Leucine is a well-characterized branched-chain amino acid known for its muscle-building properties.
+It inhibits muscle protein breakdown while simultaneously increasing the rate of muscle protein synthesis, ultimately promoting substantial muscle growth.1 Leucine consumption promotes muscle protein accumulation and muscle growth by activating the nutrient-sensing molecule mTOR, which directly turns off muscle protein degradation while activating muscle protein synthesis.
+Several studies have shown mTOR activation by leucine intake specifically during and after resistance exercise.
+This raises the question of whether leucine should be taken before or after workout sessions to maximize its benefits.2,3

 The neurotransmitter dopamine has well-defined roles including increased mental arousal, improved motor control and greater levels of motivation, which all tend to improve exercise performance.
 Therefore, a lower serotonin to dopamine ratio, by either decreasing performance-inhibiting serotonin or increasing performance-enhancing dopamine, should improve exercise capacity.
 Interestingly, leucine consumption has been shown to inhibit serotonin production by preventing transport of the serotonin-precursor tryptophan into the brain.
 Because tryptophan is a building block for serotonin, lower tryptophan in the brain reduces serotonin production— suggesting that leucine consumption before exercise could actually mitigate exercise-induced fatigue.